Charles Umlauf: Work

 In 1918, when Charles was eight years old, the Umlauf family moved to Chicago.
 Charles and his brothers worked as caddies at Oak Park and Bryn Mawr Country Clubs.
 Charles was encouraged to pursue his artistic interests by his sister, Marie, who paid for her 11-year-old brother to attend weekend classes at the Art Institute of Chicago (AIC).
 He soon earned a scholarship for continued study.
 Umlauf was interested in carving and forming figures from an early age.
 Based on a small lion he molded in clay, Charles received his first commission of a full-sized lion in 1922, at age eleven.

 In 1929 Umlauf began three years of study with Albin Polasek at the AIC.
 He subsequently spent one year as an assistant to Lorado Taft at his Midway Studio before returning to the AIC where he remained until 1937.
 Those years saw a growth in Umlauf's interest in the more abstract sculptures being produced in Europe, and as a consequence, his own art became increasingly abstracted.

 From 1934 through 1941, Umlauf was employed by the WPA Federal Art Project, created during the Great Depression.
 He sculpted for several Federal projects, including two monumental sculptural heads for Merchandise Mart and sculptures for Cook County Hospital.
 His 1939 work War Mother caught the attention of Marion Koogler McNay and professors at the newly formed Art Department at the University of Texas at Austin.
 They offered him a position as Professor of Life Drawing and Sculpture and the Umlaufs permanently moved to Austin in 1943.

 Mentorship

 During his tenure at the University of Texas, Charles Umlauf taught many art students, including Farrah Fawcett.
 Fawcett, an art major, called Umlauf her "favorite professor" and they began a close mentoring relationship.
 Fawcett took classes and worked with Umlauf in his studio, as well as occasionally sitting for him as a muse.
 Her sculpture work is similar to Umlauf's in style.
 Work by Fawcett was exhibited at the UMLAUF in 2017 in the Mentoring a Muse exhibition.

-Another of his pupils was Bob "Daddy-O" Wade, who studied at the University of Texas from 1961–65, and later became famous for his larger-than-life sized works inspired by Texan cowboy culture.
+Another of his pupils was Bob "Daddy-O" Wade, who studied at the University of Texas from 1961 to 1965, and later became famous for his larger-than-life sized works inspired by Texan cowboy culture.